ansible/ansible-ui/docs/test/testing-strategy.md

 # Testing Strategy

-## Objectives
+We have two main objectives:

-- Ensure the platform functions as expected across all supported configurations.
+- Validate the Platform UI against all supported configurations.
 - Validate pull requests to prevent regressions and breakages.

+To address those objectives:

+- Nightly end-to-end tests

 ## Approach